AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       ccfab.setVal(0.0);
       ndfab.copy(ccfab);   // runtime error due to type mismatch

-Because it typically contains a lot of data, BaseFab’s copy constructor and copy assignment operator are disabled to prevent performance degradation.
+Because it typically contains a lot of data, BaseFab's copy constructor and copy assignment operator are disabled to prevent performance degradation.
 However, BaseFab does provide a move constructor.
 In addition, it also provides a constructor for making an alias of an existing object.
 Here is an example using